 - 1/2 cup white wine (or red if you prefer)

 - 1 teaspoon dried oregano

 - 1 cup cubed low-moisture mozzarella cheese (size of dice)

 - Salt and ground black pepper, to taste

-- Bring 2 tablespoons of oil to medium heat in a large oven safe skillet or pan.
+- Bring oil and butter to medium heat in a large pan or dutch oven.
 Once hot, add minced garlic and chopped onion.
-Cook for 1 minutes.
-Stir in celery and carrots, simmering for 2 minutes until softened.
-Add ground beef and cook until browned, about 3 minutes.
-Use the tip of a spatula to break up the beef into small chunks.
-Season all over with salt and pepper.
+Cook for 1-2 minutes.
+Stir in celery and carrots, simmering for 3-4 minutes until tender.
+Add ground beef/sausage and cook until browned, about 5 minutes.
+Use the tip of a spatula to break up the beef and pork into the smallest chunks possible.
+Season all over with salt and pepper liberally.

-- Stir in milk and turn off the burner.
-Meanwhile, bring a large pot of salted water to a boil.
+- Meanwhile, bring a large pot of salted water to a boil.
 Add the gnocchi and boil until they float to the top, about 3-4 minutes.
 Strain and stir into the bolognese sauce.

-- Evenly layer the mozzarella slices on top of the gnocchi bolognese and bake for 15-20 minutes, or until cheese has fully melted.
-Serve immediately garnished with more chopped basil.
+- Top with mozzarella and bake for 10-15 minutes, or until cheese has fully melted.
+Serve immediately garnished with chopped basil.

 Bolognese can be made ahead of time and reheated when ready to serve.
 You can also store it in the freezer for 4-6 months.
 Let thaw in the fridge and reheat in a saucepan.
 You may need to add some reserved pasta water or chicken broth if the reheated sauce feels too thick.